kentaris/Bachelor-Thesis_Single-Player-Chess/README.md

 <!-- ROADBLOCKS -->
 #### Roadblocks:

 The following simplified roadblocks are here so the reader can understand how the project timeline was roughly organized.
-To get more insight about this, I encourage the reader to look at [the Journal](Journal.md).
+To get more insight about this, we encourage the reader to look at [the Journal](Journal.md).
 1. [x] Getting familiar
 2. [x] Implement **Knight's Tour**
 3. [x] Implement **Two Knight's Walk**
 4. [x] Implement **white pieces only** and see if they can reach a given chess position.
 This is still a limited approach in in which special rules like castling are not implemented yet
 5. [x] Implement **black pieces** as well
-6. [x] Rewrite the problem using **derived predicates** so I can make use of recursion and axioms to implment all rules below.
+6. [x] Rewrite the problem using **derived predicates** so we can make use of recursion and axioms to implment all rules below.
    1. [x] normal moves
    2. [x] capture moves
       1. [x] en passant